joelek/bonsai/readme.md

 Elements may be retrieved from the array through the `element(index)` method.

-* The `index` argument must be used to specify the index of the element.
+* The `index` argument must be used to specify the index value or state of the element.

 An error is thrown when the index is out of bounds.